fapinheiro/reward-program-web/README.md

 # Reward Program Web

-This is the front end of the reward program using Angular 7
+This is the front end of the Reward Program using Angular 7

+Migrated to Angular 8